 Camperships are our way of acknowledging that you are giving up some of your vacation time to co-create SI magic.

-Part of the deal: As safety is a priority for any community, all campership recipients will have to submit the information necessary to initiate a background check.
-Once you have passed the background check, you will be given the information you need to register: your campership # and the value of the campership.
-The value of the campership will reduce, but not eliminate, your registration fee.
-You must finish registering before May 15th.
+Part of the deal – Background Check: As safety is a priority, all campership recipients have submit info for background check.
+Once background check completed, you will be given the information you need to register: campership # and value of campership.
+You must register before April 1st.

 If you have an idea or passion you’d like to share, please submit a proposal.
 Use the same application form for both Morning and Afternoon proposals.
-Applications for CERSI 2020 will open after July and be accepted until October 30, 2019.
-Applicants will be notified no later than January 2020.
+Applications usually close Oct 30 of preceding year.

 Morning seminars meet Monday to Friday for 75 minutes.
 They can be learning-based or activity-based, and topics might be spiritual, practical, physical, intellectual, gustatory, artsy, musical, or more!